If You Have Lost Your Dog updated July 12, 2021

 (important part of the sign still be readable if it rains)

--lost dog half page flyer to stuff mailboxes
+-lost dog half page with your # to stuff mailboxes

 - hit the streets and give everyone flyer or business card.
 People are usually very helpful in looking for a dog.